 How To Spot Authentic 1940s Reproduction Clothing

-There are 100s of brands of reproduction 1940s and 50s clothing in the marketplace.
-Some are loosely inspired by vintage clothing eg a 1940s shirt dress with a modern novelty print such as cats or cupcakes.
+There are 100s of brands of reproduction 1940s and 50s clothing in the modern marketplace.
+Some are loosely inspired by vintage clothing, eg. a 1940s shirt dress with a modern novelty print such as cats or cupcakes.
 Others are striving to re-create authentic looks from the decade they represent.
-How accurate Is 1940s reproduction vintage clothing moreover how do you spot which retro fashion is the truest representation of the originals?
+How accurate is 1940s reproduction vintage clothing, and moreover, how do you spot which retro fashion is the truest representation of the originals?

 Womens Reproduction Forties Clothing

 Our own label Socialite range takes reproduction clothing to another level.
-We choose original vintage items from our personal, archive and replicate them as closely as we can.
-This guarantees the authenticity you would normally associate with the wardrobe department of a big-budget film with all the comfort and benefit of modern washable fabrics.
-So far in our Socialite womenswear range, we have produced four styles of dresses in various fabrics and colourways, more recently a suit and coat have been added.
+We choose original vintage items from our personal archive and replicate them as closely as we can.
+This guarantees the authenticity you would normally associate with the wardrobe department of a big-budget film, but with all the comfort and benefit of modern washable fabrics.
+In our Socialite womenswear range, we have produced several styles of dresses in various fabrics and colourways, all inspired by true vintage originals, and more recently a suit and coat have been added to our lineup.

-The image on the left is the original forties time preserved coat and Amelia models our own interpretation named the Promenade coat which is near enough identical.
+The image on the left is the original forties time preserved coat and on the right, Amelia models our own interpretation.
+Named the Promenade coat, it is near enough identical to the original 1940s coat.
 We have brought it into this Millenium with the update of a nice bright satin lining.
 We want to celebrate all that is good about forties fashion without adopting the drabbest elements from years of make do and mend.
+Also available in brown.

-Our Socialite Victory suit was taken from the original 40s, early 50s one I wore to Goodwood Revival the year before 'you know what' putting a stop to it.
+Our Socialite Victory suit was taken from the original 40s, early 50s one I wore to Goodwood Revival the year before 'you know what' put a stop to events!
 It has all the clever darting and seaming plus the adorable eye-catching pockets.
-I was nominated for the event's best-dressed competition so it was definitely a good one for me to draft a pattern from.
+I was nominated for the event's best-dressed competition so it was definitely a great pick for me to draft a pattern from.
+Also available in grey, to coordinate with our coats perfectly!

 Mens Reproduction Forties Clothing